 Palantir Technologies Whale Trades Spotted

-A whale with a lot of money to spend has taken a noticeably bullish stance on Palantir Technologies.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Palantir Technologies.

 Looking at options history for Palantir Technologies (NYSE:PLTR) we detected 14 strange trades.